 Now we are ready for the first simple example.
-In this example, we are going to estimate the state of a static system.
-A static system is a system that doesn't change its state over a reasonable period of time.
-For instance, the static system could be a tower, and the state would its height.
+In this example, we estimate the state of the static system.
+A static system is a system that doesn't change its state over a reasonable period.
+For instance, the static system could be a tower, and the state would be its height.

-In this example, we are going to estimate the weight of a gold bar.
-We have unbiased scales, i.e. the scales’ measurements don't have a systematic error, but the measurements do include random noise.
+In this example, we estimate the weight of the gold bar.
+We have unbiased scales, i.e., the measurements don't have a systematic error, but the measurements do include random noise.

-In this example, the system is the gold bar and the system's state is the weight of the gold bar.
-The system's dynamic model is constant, since we assume that the weight doesn't change over short periods of time.
+The system is the gold bar, and the system state is the weight of the gold bar.
+The dynamic model of the system is constant since we assume that the weight doesn't change over short periods.

-In order to estimate the system's state (i.e. the weight value), we can make multiple measurements and average them.
+To estimate the system state (i.e., the weight value), we can make multiple measurements and average them.

 Notes | |